Harriet Quimby: Legacy

 In 1991 the United States Postal Service issued a 50 cent airmail postage stamp featuring Harriet Quimby.
+Written on these stamps was "Harriet Quimby: Pioneer Pilot."

 She is memorialized in two official Michigan historical markers.
 One is located near Coldwater.
-The other was erected near the now abandoned farmhouse in Arcadia Township where Quimby lived from 1875 to about 1888.
+The other was erected near the now abandoned family farmhouse in Arcadia Township where Quimby lived from 1875 to about 1888.

 In 2004 Quimby was inducted into the National Aviation Hall of Fame.

 In 2012 Quimby was inducted into the Long Island Air and Space Hall of Fame.

 The Old Rhinebeck Aerodrome possesses a flyable Anzani-powered one-seater Blériot XI, which bears the Blériot factory's serial number 56, showing that it was manufactured in 1909.
-Since Quimby's plane, in 1912, was a brand new two-seater, the idea that the former was the aircraft that she was flying in 1912 seems to be an urban legend.
+Since Quimby's plane that she flew in 1912 was a brand new two-seater, the idea that the former was the aircraft that she was flying at the time of her death seems to be an urban legend.

 Quimby Road at Reid–Hillview Airport in San Jose, California, is named in her honor.
+There are also streets named after her in Baton Rouge, Louisiana (near its airport), Saint-Laurent, Quebec (a suburb of Montreal) and Opfikon, Switzerland.

+Film and television portrayals

+Quimby has been portrayed on screen on a few occasions.